core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

   I-D.ietf-core-corr-clar: core-corrclar
 --- abstract

-This document defines a protocol for sending DNS messages over the Constrained Application Protocol (CoAP).
+This document defines a protocol for exchanging DNS messages over the Constrained Application Protocol (CoAP).
 These CoAP messages can be protected by DTLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for